thi-ng/umbrella/packages/cellular/tpl.readme.md

 This example kernel defines a 5-cell neighborhood with a max. short term memory of one additional previous generation (i.e. the [-2,1] and [2,1] offsets)

-The related rule has a 32 bit address space (4 billion possibilities), due to 2^5 = 32 and each kernel offset being assigned a distinct bit value by default, i.e. first kernel offset = 2^0, second kernel offset = 2^1, third = 2^2, fourth = 2^3, etc. Via the `positional` config option, this behavior can be overridden per kernel (to achieve position-independent kernels).
+The rules related to this kernel have a 32 bit address space (4 billion possibilities), due to 2^5 = 32 and each kernel offset being assigned a distinct bit value by default, i.e. first kernel offset = 2^0, second kernel offset = 2^1, third = 2^2, fourth = 2^3, fifth = 2^4.
+Via the `positional` config option, this behavior can be overridden per kernel, to achieve position-independent kernels (with much smaller rule spaces).

 Given the following example cell matrix with the center cell highlighted with caret (`^`):